taev-tech/configatron/README.md

 +   what are allowed values for namespaces?
 +   same question, but for key names
 +   does the cmdline backend support quoting for values?
++   should you also support AWS parameter store?

 ## Backend notes